gradle/gradle/design-docs/testing-improvements.md

 -depending how the story is implemented, we might drop support for separate err and std output.
 It's a breaking change in a way but I don't find the separate err/std output useful.

+## Story: HTML test report shows runtime grouping of tests into suites

+- Add the tree of test execution to the test report

+## Story: Aggregate HTML test report can be generated

+- Change test task to persist test results in internal format.
+- Add test report task.

 ## Story: HTML report contains the output from TestNG Reporter